kujalk/Hospital-Management-System/README.md

 *Project - Hospital Management System

-*All source files are included in "Hospital Management System" folder\n *All ireports files also included in the project folder *All necessary table and data sql scripts are included in the "Query" folder
+*All source files are included in "Hospital Management System" folder

+*All ireports files also included in the project folder

+*All necessary table and data sql scripts are included in the "Query" folder

 Developers Details -